Godh Bharai (The Indian Baby Shower) Ceremony

 The celebrations can get a little hectic for someone who is expecting.
 Make sure that you have adequate rest before and after the ceremony.
 Have designated spots in the venue reserved for you, so that you can be seated at a moment’s notice.

 The weather can play spoilsport to your ceremony in an unexpected manner.
 During summers, avoid wearing sarees that have stiff silk or a lot of embroidery work, as it can work up a sweat.
-During winters, don’t hesitate to get a coat along in case you’re feeling too cold.
+During winter, don’t hesitate to get a coat along in case you’re feeling too cold.

 4. Restricted Eating